 The eval() is an in-built JS function that evaluates arguments that are expressions and executes one or more statements given to it as arguments.

-Reason eval() consider evil: There are several problems possessed by the use of eval() and out of all performance and code injection are considered the most problematic.
-Performance- since script compiler cannot pre-compile eval(), it runs the compiler even when the code is compiled during run-time.
+Reason eval() is considered evil: There are several problems possessed by the use of eval() and out of all performance and code injection are considered the most problematic.
+Performance- since the script compiler cannot pre-compile eval(), it runs the compiler even when the code is compiled during run-time.
 Even though not much but this still degrades the performance.

-It is Complicated- most cases in which eval() is used don’t even require it that badly.
-So, in cases like these an alternative approach is preferred more than eval().
-Code injection- eval() runs string as a code and it is way more easier for hackers to get into privileged information just by the use of eval().
-This is a big security threat when a program takes input from the user and is running on the client-side.
-This in-turn can go on to manipulate the original program itself.
+It is Complicated– most cases in which eval() is used don’t even require it that badly.
+So, in cases like these, an alternative approach is preferred more than eval().
+Code injection- eval() runs string as a code and it is way easier for hackers to get into privileged information just by the use of eval().
+This is a big security threat when a program takes input from the user and is running on the client side.
+This in turn can go on to manipulate the original program itself.

 Harder to debug- while debugging it requires double work.